fariz-codes/n-bootstart/README.md

 You can also start a NPM module like **pm2**/**forever**/**nodemon** by passing the environment variables `nboot_npm_name` & `nboot_npm_cmd` when enabling the boot start.

-Please run `n-bootstart examples` to know about the CLI commands
+Please run `n-bootstart examples` to know about the CLI commands.

 ## How it works